 Please contact email@example.com with any queries.

 Explore: Arts & Heritage is a programme created by Careers & Enterprise at Durham University, specifically dedicated to students interested in pursuing a career, or just finding our more, about working in the Arts and Heritage sector.
 We work in conjunction with some of the North east’s most successful arts and heritage organisations to create work experience opportunities designed for Durham students.

-This successful programme is now in its fourth year; we have had students placed across a variety of regional arts/heritage organisations over the past three years including the Oriential Museum, and Palace Green Library (part of Culture Durham) Auckland Castle, Beamish Museum, Durham Light Infantry Museum (DLI), Sage Gateshead, and The Bowes Museum.
-We look to expand on this for the 2018-2019 programme.
+This successful programme is now in its sixth year; we have had students placed across a variety of regional arts/heritage organisations over the past few years including the Oriential Museum, and Palace Green Library (part of Culture Durham) Auckland Castle, Beamish Museum, Durham Light Infantry Museum (DLI), Sage Gateshead, and The Bowes Museum.
 Students volunteered with a variety of ‘working’ patterns; some worked ½ - 1 day per week during term time, others worked full time during vacation for a set number of weeks.

 Culture Durham (incorporating Palace Green Library and Oriental Museum)

 Voluntary Learning Delivery Assistants - Learning Delivery Assistants are responsible for helping learners of all ages to participate in our formal and informal learning programme.
 They will work with members of the Learning Team to set up and deliver sessions on subjects as wide-ranging as Ancient Egypt, Pre-history, Anglo-Saxons and Vikings, the history of Durham Castle, Transatlantic Slavery, Research Skills and the political history of Britain.
 There are also opportunities to help the team deliver their exciting community engagement programme by running family activities and participating in hugely popular events such as Celebrate Science, Diwali celebrations, Lunar New Year events and the annual Holi Festival.